-Active full-time employees will receive up to three days off with pay in the event of a death of a family member.
+Active full-time and part-time employees may receive up to five (5) days off with pay in the event of a death of a family member.

-4.07 MILITARY LEAVE
+4.08 MILITARY LEAVE

 The YMCA recognizes the obligation of those employees serving in any branch of the military or other uniformed services of the United States.